Cutting Costs and Improving Your Fleet Operations

 Inefficiencies within Your Fleet Operations

-In addition to being aware of fuel and maintenance costs, you have to also be conscious of employee productivity, driver safety and customer service.
-If employees are taking long lunches, multiple breaks or stopping at unauthorized locations throughout the day, they are spending less time completing jobs.
+In addition to being aware of fuel and maintenance costs, you have to also be conscious of employee productivity, driver safety, and customer service.
+If employees are taking long lunches, multiple breaks, or stopping at unauthorized locations throughout the day, they are spending less time completing jobs.
 Fewer jobs completed means less money in your pocket.
-Not only that, but you’re paying your employees for time they didn’t spend actually working.
-But if your drivers aren’t being monitored, it’s that much easier for them to get away with it.
+Not only that, but you’re paying your employees for time they didn’t spend working. if your drivers aren’t being monitored, it’s that much easier for them to get away with it.

 What about speeding and aggressive driving?
 If your drivers aren’t being safe on the roadways, you can face a wide array of problems.
 When your drivers are speeding, they are giving off a poor impression of your service business.
 With a damaged reputation, your service business won’t be winning over new customers.
 Not only that, but if your drivers are speeding,they could end up causing accidents on the roadways.
 Even if you aren’t the one at fault, you could still end up facing some costly legal claims, leaving you with a dwindling budget.